facundograpsas/Groupiss/README.md

-# Groupiss
+# Groupis

-Groupiss it's a work in progress WhatsApp like project for android.
+Groupis it's a work in progress WhatsApp like personal project for android made with kotlin that uses firebase database, storage, and messaging for network operations.

 ![Image of Yaktocat](https://github.com/facundograpsas/Groupiss/blob/master/screenshots/7.jpeg)